Looking for a business loan

 The second part is the interaction between the IRP and the GST/E-Way Bill systems.
 The e-invoice data gets sent to the GST system, where the GSTR-1 return gets auto-populated.
 The e-invoice data also gets sent to the e-way bill system, where Part A of the e-way bill gets generated, and if transporter details are provided, then Part B gets generated as well.
 If not, Part B can be generated at a later point in time.
 Hence, e-invoicing has reduced a taxpayer’s workflow to a large extent by eliminating multiple data entries.

-The process to create an e-invoice varies with the following four methods:
+The process of creating an e-invoice varies with the following four methods:

 The e-Invoice format is exhaustive.
 It caters to different industries and businesses using a single format.
 Here is an example of an e-Invoice format.